moogly

 NOTES:

 Instructions are offered in two forms: a pixel chart and simplified written instructions.
-A video tutorial will be added on March 14, 2018 (baring tech issues, of course).
+There is also a video tutorial linked above.

 Split the large balls of yarn into smaller cakes or bobbins for easier use.
 You will need 2 bobbins of each color to work the pattern.